 Thus, it is very likely that e-commerce decision-makers have to seriously consider expanding their businesses on an international scale, even if they have been hesitating so far due to fiscal or legal reasons.

-However, one must not neglect the complexity of an internationalisation strategy.
+However, one must not neglect the complexity of an internationalization strategy.
 Anyone thinking that such a strategy is just about translating the existing website into other European languages, or even for those considering the implementation of new Google AdWords campaigns, as well as the adjustment of international shipping costs, will be easily outset by competitors.
-Especially for the fast growing European market one important e-commerce rule applies:
+Especially for the fast-growing European market, one important e-commerce rule applies:

-High investments in a sophisticated internationalisation strategy will achieve a much higher yield at the end of the day, than precipitately and rudimentary approaches.
+High investments in a sophisticated internationalization strategy will achieve a much higher yield at the end of the day, than precipitately and rudimentary approaches.

-Six issues require increased attention when working out a marketable internationalisation strategy:
+Six issues require increased attention when working out a marketable internationalization strategy:

 - Variances in the importance of e-commerce in the different EU states

 - Knowledge about the average online consumer within the different countries of the EU

 - Evaluation of the adaptation efforts for a successful expansion in an EU member state